 About Cold Heading

-Cold heading, also known as cold forming, is a multiple step process used to form metal at room temperature using hammers and dies at a high speed.
+Cold heading, also known as cold forming, is a multiple-step process used to form metal at room temperature using hammers and dies at a high speed.
 This is done all without heating the metal.
 It starts with reducing and cutting metal wire from a large coil into a blank through a drawing machine into a heading machine.
-In the heading machine, the blank is hit between the die and punch block at each station to push the material into the confides of the die producing the desired shape.
+In the heading machine, the blank is hit between the die and punch block at each station to push the material into the confines of the die producing the desired shape.
 Upsets and extrusions are the two techniques used to force material into the voided space.

 - Upset- Metal in the die is forced out by the punch to produce a section larger than the initial blank.
 The blank’s height is reduced and the starting diameter increases.